Minkov/interactive-content/EN/01-Introduction-to-HTML-and-CSS/02-Introduction-to-HTML.md

 You really want to make sure your HTML is **well-formed**!
 You probably wonder how?

-The best way is to start by running your HTML page through the [Markup Validation Service](https://validator.w3.org/).
+The best way is to start by running your HTML page through the [anchor href='https://validator.w3.org/']Markup Validation Service[/anchor]

 W3C is the organization that looks after the specifications that define HTML, CSS, and other web technologies.